calliope-project/calliope/doc/user/components.rst

 ..
 Note:: Generally, these constraints are defined on a per-technology basis.
 However, some (but not all) of them may be overridden on a per-location basis.
 This allows, for example, setting different constraints on the allowed maximum capacity for a specific technology at each location separately.
 See :doc:`configuration` for details on this.

-Finally, each node tracks its costs, split in three basic parts:
+Finally, each node tracks its costs, formulated in three constraints (more details in the :doc:`formulation` section):

 * ``cost_con``: construction costs
 * ``cost_op_fixed``: fixed operational and maintenance (O&M) costs (i.e., per installed capacity)